OpenMW/openmw/README.txt

 The Sound module, for example, currently has backends for OpenAL (output only), FFmpeg (input only) and for Audiere.
-Hopefully we'll add IrrKlang, FMod, DirectSound, Miles and more in the future It can combine libraries to get more complete functionality (like using OpenAL for output and FFmpeg to decode sound files), and it's also easy to write your own backend if you're using a different (or
+Hopefully we'll add IrrKlang, FMod, DirectSound, Miles and more in the future.
+It can combine libraries to get more complete functionality (like using OpenAL for output and FFmpeg to decode sound files), and it's also easy to write your own backend if you're using a different (or